-To automatically embed discovered album art into imported files, just enable the plugin.
+To automatically embed discovered album art into imported files, just enable the plugin (see Plugins).
+You'll also want to enable the FetchArt Plugin to obtain the images to be embedded.
 Art will be embedded after each album is added to the library.